vboyev-MSFT/defender-docs/exposure-management/initiatives-list.md

 ---
-title: Review security initiatives in Microsoft Security Exposure Management
+title: Security initiatives in Microsoft Security Exposure Management
-description: Learn how to work with security Initiatives in Microsoft Security Exposure Management. ms.author: dlanger
+description: List of security Initiatives in Microsoft Security Exposure Management. ms.author: dlanger
 author: dlanger
 manager: rayne-wiselman
-ms.topic: overview
+ms.topic: reference
 ms.service: exposure-management
 ms.date: 10/09/2024
 ---

 # Security Initiatives

+This is a list of security initiatives in Microsoft Security Exposure Management.
+Each initiative is designed to help you manage and improve the security posture of your organization.

 ## Business Email Compromise - Financial fraud

 Business email compromise (BEC) financial fraud is a social engineering attack that aims to steal money or sensitive information.
-The attacker tricks the target into believing they are interacting with a trusted entity to conduct either personal or professional business.
+The attacker tricks the target into believing they're interacting with a trusted entity to conduct either personal or professional business.
 After deceiving the target, the attacker persuades them to share valuable information or process a payment.

-## CIS M365 Foundations Benchmark
+## CIS Microsoft 365 Foundations Benchmark

 The CIS Microsoft 365 Foundations Benchmark (v3.0.0) is a set of security assessments developed by the Center for Internet Security (CIS).
 It provides prescriptive guidance for establishing a secure baseline configuration for Microsoft 365.
 The benchmark includes configuration baselines and best practices for securely configuring a system.
 The benchmark is internationally recognized as a security standard for defending IT systems and data against cyber attacks.
 This initiative contains a subset of security assessments recommended by the CIS

 ## Cloud Security [Preview]

-This initiative aims to reflects the status around cloud security coverage, ROI, health, configuration and performance.
+This initiative aims to reflect the status around cloud security coverage, ROI, health, configuration, and performance.
 It consists of measurements across multiple domains and disciplines to provide security managers with a high-level view into how posture is enforced in cloud ops.

 ## Critical Asset Protection [Preview]